MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </ol>
 </details>

+## Summary
+* Take your two seasonal analyzed sheets and merge them into one new sheet
+* Take a screen shot and voila your Excel summary is complete!
+Due to the amount of content, the summary is too large to post on GitHub; a PNG has to do.

 # Fin
-Due to the amount of content, the summary is too large to post on GitHub; a PNG has to do.
+I hope you've found this Excel section guide helpful!
+Be sure to check out my SQL and R sections!